krolinventions/cover/README.md

 ## Benchmarks

 How fast is it?
 For some programs as fast as C, for others as slow as PHP.
-On the [mandelbrot](http://benchmarksgame.alioth.debian.org/u64q/performance.php?test=mandelbrot) benchmark it scores 53.0 seconds, compared to 50.7 seconds for the version compiled with gcc.
+On the [mandelbrot](http://benchmarksgame.alioth.debian.org/u64q/performance.php?test=mandelbrot) benchmark it scores 53.0 seconds, about the same as the fastest single-threaded C version (50.7 seconds).

 ## Design